 Step back in time and revisit the era when Boiestown was a bustling lumber town.
 It was a time when lumbermen hewed their livelihood from the forest while raising their families on the Upper Miramichi.
 During this period, “Emily Allain” served as Boiestown’s single-line telephone exchange operator, and “Duffy’s Hotel” was a common stopover for many travelers.
 The “Whooper” train clattered along the tracks from Miramichi to Fredericton, carrying passengers from Doaktown to Boiestown for dances and theatre shows at the Forester’s Hall.

 Workers came from the Acadian areas, Quebec, Prince Edward Island and Nova Scotia to become a part of the lumbering boom.
 Some settled here; while others made it their final resting place.

-This 15 acre exhibition site “boasts of those famous lumbering days” with, a restored trapper’s cabin, cookhouse-bunkhouse-dingle, forestry hall, wheelwright shop, blacksmith shop, sawmill (temporarily closed), fire tower, watchman’s camp, machine sheds, examples of forestry tools and equipment, and a restored TBM Avenger Air Tanker.
+The Central New Brunswick Woodmen’s Museum, situated on a 15-acre site, pays homage to this rich lumbering history.
+The museum features a restored trapper’s cabin, cookhouse-bunkhouse-dingle, forestry hall, wheelwright shop, blacksmith shop, and a sawmill (currently closed).
+Also on display are a fire tower, watchman’s camp, machine sheds, and a collection of forestry tools and equipment.
+An additional highlight is a restored TBM Avenger Air Tanker.